Sukhendu2002/Populate/README.md

 - Quickly populate your WordPress database with categories and tags.
 - Easy-to-use WP-CLI commands for streamlined data population.

-## Installation

-1. Clone or download the plugin from the [GitHub repository](https://github.com/Sukhendu2002/Populate).
-2. Upload the plugin folder to the `wp-content/plugins/` directory of your WordPress installation.
-3. Activate the plugin through the WordPress admin interface.

 ## Usage

 The plugin provides WP-CLI commands for populating your WordPress database.
 Here are some examples: